ss1gohan13/KANT/README.md

 ## Changelog

+## Version 1.5.0

+- installer script has been redsigned for easier updates and maintenance
+- bug fix: numpy installation - apt update is performed then numpy is downloaded and then installed

+<details>
+<summary> Previous revisions </summary>

 ## Version 1.4.2

 - [firmware retraction] now added to printer.cfg when start print macro installed due to KAMP LiTe integreation

-<details>
-<summary> Previous revisions </summary>

 ## Version 1.4.1